-Sarah is a Scholarly Teaching Fellow in the School of Communication in the Faculty of Arts and Social Sciences.
+Sarah is a lecturer in the School of Communication in the Faculty of Arts and Social Sciences.
 Her scholarly work is focused on social class in popular culture and literature, particularly the representation of working class life.
-She has published work on UK grime, dubstep and hardcore punk as well as on working class poetry.
+She has published work on UK grime, dubstep and hardcore punk as well as on film, TV, the media and working class poetry.
 She is also a poet and her work has been published widely in Australian literary journals and she has performed her poetry in a variety of venues across Australia.

 Sarah is the co-founding editor of the Journal of Working-Class Studies and a regular contributor to the Working Class Perspectives blog.

 PhD from UTS examining the working class experience in contemporary Australian poetry.
 Honours degree in creative writing from Wollongong University.

 Graduate Certificate in Higher Education Teaching and Learning (UTS).

 Member of the Working Class Studies Association and the International Association for the Study of Popular Music (Australia New Zealand branch).

 Can supervise: YES

 Working class representation in popular culture (film, music, television), the media and literature.
 Working class artistic and cultural production.
 Class and higher education.
 Working class poetry.

 The Australian mainstream media is dominated by middle-class voices, and this shapes the way working-class people are framed within the media.
 Working-class people have tended to be represented as responsible for their poverty, or ridiculed for their lack of sophistication.
 But could